Dinoosauro/pdf-pointer/README.md

 # pdf-pointer

-Display PDFs with a pointer, make quick annotations (that automatically disappear), zoom them, and export everything as an image Try it: https://dinoosauro.github.io/pdf-pointer/
+Display PDFs (or images) with a pointer, make quick annotations (that automatically disappear), zoom them, and export everything as an image Try it: https://dinoosauro.github.io/pdf-pointer/

 ![An example of PDFPointer](./readme-images/example.jpg)